TusharKarsan/HardChallengeSolution/README.md

 2. All business objects should have a created on date.

+*Note by Tushar on 2023-05-08*
+- Updated Business Object Schema

 3. Implement a way to output the contents of every third file of an account to a single file.

 4. Implement a way to get the total file size of all files.